DeltaGAN: Towards Diverse Few-shot Image Generation with Sample-Specific Delta: Our Method

 \section{Our Method}

 We split all categories into seen categories and unseen categories, which have no overlap.
-Our DeltaGAN mainly consists of a reconstruction subnetwork and a generation subnetwork as shown in Figure~\ref{fig:framework}.
-The detailed architecture of each encoder/decoder is reported in Section~\ref{sec:architecture}.
-Given a same-category seen image pair $\{\bm{x}_1, \bm{x}_2\}$ where $\bm{x}_1$ is the conditional image and $\bm{x}_2$ is the target image, the reconstruction subnetwork extracts real delta $\bm{\Delta^{r}_{x_1}}$ from this pair, and reconstructs the target image $\bm{x}_2$ based on $\bm{x}_1$ and $\bm{\Delta^{r}_{x_1}}$.
+Our DeltaGAN mainly consists of a reconstruction subnetwork and a generation subnetwork as shown in Fig.~\ref{fig:framework}.
+The detailed architecture of each encoder/decoder is reported in Supplementary.
+In the training stage, given a same-category seen image pair $\{\bm{x}_1, \bm{x}_2\}$ where $\bm{x}_1$ is the conditional image and $\bm{x}_2$ is the target image, the reconstruction subnetwork extracts real delta $\bm{\Delta^{r}_{x_1}}$ from this pair, and reconstructs the target image $\bm{x}_2$ based on $\bm{x}_1$ and $\bm{\Delta^{r}_{x_1}}$.
 In the generation subnetwork, a random vector $\bm{z}$ and the conditional image $\bm{x}_1$ are used to obtain fake sample-specific delta $\bm{\Delta^{f}_{x_1}}$, which collaborates with $\bm{x}_1$ to generate a new image $\tilde{\bm{x}}_2$.
-Moreover, we design an adversarial delta matching loss to bridge the gap between real delta and fake delta.
-Both reconstruction subnetwork and generation subnetwork are used in the training stage, while only generation subnetwork is used in the testing stage.
+Moreover, we design an adversarial delta matching loss to bridge the gap between real delta and fake delta. {In the testing stage, given an unseen image $\bm{y}$, only generation subnetwork is used to produce diverse and realistic images $\{\tilde{\bm{y}}_k\}$ belonging to the same category of $\bm{y}$.}